 Trials Winners Information:

-Please note that the passport must be valid through December 31st, 2018.
+Please be aware many countries will deny a traveler entry if a passport has fewer than 6th months before it expires.
 If your passport expires before that date, or if you do not have a passport, please be sure to start the renewal/application process well in advance of trials.
+You must have a valid passport by the date of selection to the team.
 All trials winners are also required to propose a coach at the trials, who should travel with the crew for the length of the World Championships.
-Please be aware many countries will deny a traveler entry if a passport has fewer than 6th months before it expires.

 The final price does not include airfare, nor does it include the cost of equipment.
 Those plans and expenses are left to the coach and athletes.
 However, athletes and coaches making the trip will be advised by USRowing staff which dates the team should arrive/depart Europe.